 The Literature Cited section must include all of the literature cited in the text, alphabetically by first author, in the following format.
 If there are more than one paper with the same first author, they go alphabetically by the second author's last name, etc. If there are multiple papers by the exact same author or set of authors, they go from oldest to most recent.
 If there are multiple papers by the same author from the same year, they are distinguished by an a, b, c, etc. after the year in both the Literature Cited and the in-text citations.

 For journal articles, the format consists of the following, in order:

-There are two kinds of books you're likely to use; we'll call them "regular books" and "edited collections."
+There are two kinds of books you're likely to use; I'll call them "regular books" and "edited collections."
 A "regular book" has a single author or set of authors for the whole book.
-It counts a single reference for the term paper.
+It counts as a single reference for the term paper.
 A regular book is cited the same as a journal article, except instead of the journal, volume and page numbers, you give the publisher and the publisher's city.
 Do not abbreviate book titles.
 "Edited collections" have one or more editors for the whole book, but each chapter has a different author or authors.
 Each chapter that you cite counts as a separate reference for the term paper.
 You cite a book chapter the same as a journal article, except instead of the journal, volume and page numbers, you give the pages, the editors of the book, the title of the book, publisher and city.

 Here are some examples of citation format: